Ade Adesina printmaking

 Can you tell us more about your career since graduation?

 Since graduating in 2012 from Gray's School of Art, I've been fortunate with the direction my practice and artistic production have taken.
-I had opportunities to spend some time traveling around the world on art residencies and exhibitions.
+I had opportunities to spend some time travelling around the world on art residencies and exhibitions.
 My artistic career to date has included some challenges but lots of dedication and a close focus on my practice has overcome many of these challenges.

-Some of my career highlights would be being elected as a Royal Scottish Academician in 2017, which was an unexpected pleasure to me at the time, and the great honour of being recognized this way after just 5 years since my graduation at Gray’s.
+Some of my career highlights would be being elected as a Royal Scottish Academician in 2017, which was an unexpected pleasure to me at the time, and the great honour of being recognised this way after just 5 years since my graduation at Gray’s.
 I was also awarded the Mario Avati Engraving Prize in Paris 2023 which led to my first solo exhibition in France at Academie des Beaux-Arts.
 The exhibition was a tremendous experience, and the hospitality offered by Academie des Beaux-Arts was phenomenal.

 Where do you find the inspiration for your work?